Performance Evaluation in a Practice

 - Professional and personal development

 A performance evaluation is not a cure-all tool.
-It is important to the function of the organization and execution of the individual’s job.
+It is, however, important to the function of the organization and execution of the individual’s job.
 This tool is utilized to initiate dialogue between the supervisor and employee.
 It helps to monitor progress and provides a sound basis upon which the supervisor can monitor performance, recognize good performance, detect deficiencies, and implement plans to make improvements.

 The Process of Performance Evaluation